oanapintoiu/bank_tech_test/README.md

   * add 2000, draw 1000, draw 500 and expect balance to be 500;
   * should return an error message if withdrawal amount exceeds balance; add 500, draw 1000, exptect to receive "Insufficient funds.'.
 To achieve this test, a mock environment was created by using jest.spyOn to create a 'spy' on the console.log method.
 By using .toHaveBeenCalledWith() the test checks the statement in the console log was called with the correct error message.
 For more information, check the [Jest documentation here](https://jestjs.io/docs/jest-object#jestspyonobject-methodname-accesstype).

 2. **Transaction Controller Tests**:

 * key notes:
   * created a seperate test file for this controller for ease of use;
   * used the previous test (for bankAccount.js) as a template and built up on it;
   * declared 3 variables: `account` - new instance of `BankAccount class`, `newTransaction` - new instantace of `Transaction class` and lastly `transactionsArray` which creates a new variable that can hold a referece to the actual transactions array found in the controller.

-* tests will be looking at:
+* add new transaction (passed):
+  * added new transaction

-  * adding a new transaction; (passed)
+  * in a deposit transaction (passed):
-  * checking the correct credit amount in a deposit situation; (passed)
+  * checking the correct credit amount; (passed)
-  * checking the correct debit amount in a deposit situation; (passed)
+  * checking the correct debit amount; (passed)
-  * checking the correct balance in a deposit situations;
+  * checking the correct balance; (passed)
+  * all tests passed by calling the addTransaction method directly into each test and assigning values for credit, debit and balance (`newTransaction.addTransaction(1000, 0, 1000)`).

-  * checking the correct credit amount in a withdrawal situation;
+  * in a deposit transaction (passed):
+  * checking the correct credit, debit and balance amount; (failed with previous code where addTransaction method was called and values assigned to credit, debit and balance)
+  * had to update code to now integrate the addTransaction method to the BankAccount class as per initial design; created a new instance variable `this.bankTransaction` that itself created a new instance of the `Transaction class` via `new Transaction` which will then allow for the definition and use of the `addTransaction` method found withing the `Transaction class`.
+  * the assigned values for credit, debit and balance were removed from the test (`newTransaction.addTransaction(1000, 0, 1000)`) and were replaced with a call method within the bankAccount.js controller (`this.bankTransaction.addTransaction(amount, 0, this.balance);`, an example for the deposit method, where one should expect to be in a credit situation where credit has a amount, debit is 0 and the balance is also an ammount defined the number of deposits added)
+  * `Transaction class` is no longer being called into the test as it is now being assigned via the `BankAccount class`;
-  * checking the correct debit amount in a withdrawal situation;
+  * checking the correct credit, debit and balance amount in a withdrawal situation;(passed)
-  * checking the toccrect balance in a withdrawal situations;

 3. **Statement Controller Tests**: tbc